kotyara12/reLed/README.md

 lmOff:                nothing has changed ;-) lmBlinkOn 1 500 500:  change of blinking mode - continuous uniform blinking 0.5 s on / 0.5 s off
 lmBlinkOff:           disable blinking mode, off

-## SYSTEM LED (built-in can be used)

-Use the functions from the reLedSys.h module to provide access to the main LED from various modules and libraries and to indicate the device mode.
-Calling ledSysInit(...) creates the ledSystem task and then redirects all calls to it.
-If there was no ledSysInit (...) call, then the commands "go into space".

-By setting system flags using the ledSysStateSet() and ledSysStateClear() functions, predefined blinking modes can be automatically enabled to indicate the status of the device.
-See reLedSys.h for available flags:

-SYSLED_ERROR                error
-SYSLED_WARNING              warning
-SYSLED_WIFI_CONNECTED       WiFi hotspot connection established SYSLED_WIFI_INET_AVAILABLE  internet is available (can be determined by ping) SYSLED_WIFI_ERROR           WiFi connection error (access point not available or authorization fails) SYSLED_MQTT_ERROR           cannot connect to the MQTT broker or send data to the topic SYSLED_TELEGRAM_ERROR       unable to send data to the telegram channel SYSLED_OTHER_PUB_ERROR      cannot send data to other resources (ThingSpeak, etc.)

-## SETTING FLASHING MODES FOR SYSTEM LED

-Changing the blinking modes for the system LED can be done using the preprocessor macros defined in the project_config.h file.
-The project_config.h file may be missing, in which case the default values ​​will be used.
-It is necessary that this file during compilation was available not only from the main sketch, but also from libraries.

-In PlatformIO, you can tell the compiler where to find the project_config.h file by using the build_flags = -I<directory> option in platformio.ini.
-For example, I put project_config.h in the src subdirectory (same as the main project file).
-In this case, I'll add the following lines to platformio.ini:

-[env]
-build_flags = -Isrc

-In the Arduino IDE, I have not yet found another way, except to copy the sources of the libraries and project_config.h to the same directory where the sketch itself is located.
-It's not very convenient, but the Arduino IDE itself is not the most user-friendly tool.